 Let’s start your sustainable trip in Malang by catching the sunrise.
 With a comfy coat and steaming cup of tea, the sight in Bukit Nirwana is a wonder to see—particularly because you don’t need to trek too far to enjoy the view.

-Located in Pujon Kidul, a village known for their agriculture-turned-sustainable tourism destination, Bukit Nirwana is pretty quiet early in the morning.
-It’s the best spot to start up your day.
+Located in Pujon Kidul, a village known for its agriculture-turned-sustainable tourism destination, Bukit Nirwana is pretty quiet early in the morning.
+It’s the best spot to start your day.

 Selfie spot?
 Worry not!
 The rolling hills, rice paddies, and stunning landscape offer a perfect backdrop for every picture, especially if you’re standing on the edge of the hill.